Black and white

-Black-and-white (B&W or B/W) images combine black and white to produce a range of achromatic brightnesses of grey.
-It is also known as greyscale in technical settings.
+Black-and-white (B&W or B/W) or monochrome images combine black and white to produce a range of achromatic brightnesses of grey.
+It is also known as grayscale in technical settings.

 Media

-The history of various visual media began with black and white, and as technology improved, altered to color.
+The history of various visual media began with black and white, and as technology improved, color was introduced.
 However, there are exceptions to this rule, including black-and-white fine art photography, as well as many film motion pictures and art film(s).

 Early photographs in the late 19th and early to mid 20th centuries were often developed in black and white, as an alternative to sepia due to limitations in film available at the time.
-Black and white was also prevalent in early television broadcasts, which were displayed by changing the intensity of monochrome phosphurs on the inside of the screen, before the introduction of colour from the 1950s onwards.
+Black and white was also prevalent in early television broadcasts, which were displayed by changing the intensity of monochrome phosphors on the inside of the screen, before the introduction of color from the 1950s onwards.
+Most television broadcasts from the 1970s were still in black and white, with many countries switching to color by mid-1970s and early 1980s.

-Black and white continues to be used in certain sections of the modern arts field, either stylistically or to invoke the perception of a historic work or setting.
+Black and white continues to be used in certain sections of the modern arts, either stylistically to create a mood via highlighted textures, forms and shadowplay due to the absence of colour, or to invoke the perception of a historic work or setting.